vinicius111andrade/marvel-app/readme.md

 # How to run the project
 ## API Keys
 ### Public API Key
-You will need to configure your local.properties file with a valid API Key.
+You will need to configure your local.properties file with a valid pair of API Keys.
 It is easy to get one, just request it here: https://developer.marvel.com/

-Then, on your local.properties file you need to add this line, where abcde is your Public Api Key:
+Then, on your local.properties file you need to add these lines, where abcde is your Public Api Key and xyz is your Private Key:
-PUBLIC_API_KEY=abcde
+PUBLIC_API_KEY="abcde"
+PRIVATE_API_KEY="xyz"

 Afterwards just rebuild your project.
+You might need to resync, but probably not.

 # Marvel App Decisions